Ricky0625/cpp_modules/CPP05/README.md

 ### Stack unwinding in C++

-**Stack unwinding** is the process of removing function entries from function call stack at run time.
-The local objects are destroyed in reverse order in which they were constructed.
-It's generally related to *Exception Handling*.
-In C++, when an exception occurs, the function call stack is linearly searched for the exception handler, and all the entries before the function with exception handler are removed from the function call stack.
-If and exception is not handled in the same function (where it is thrown), Stack unwinding will involve.
+**Stack unwinding** is the process of removing function entries from the call stack *during the handling of exceptions*.
+In C++, when an exception is thrown, the program looks for an appropriate exception handler to handle the exception.
+If the exception is nout caught within the current function, the stack starts to unwind.

+During stack unwinding, the destructors of local objects in each stack frame are caleld as the stack is unwound.

+If an appropriate exception handler is found, the stack unwinding stops, and the control is transferred to the handler.
+If no handler is found, the program may terminate, and an error message will be displayed.

+#### Call stack recap

+When a function is called, a new frame is added to the call stack.
+This frame contains information about the function call, including local variables, return addresses (where the execution continues from), and other relevant data.
+The call stack is a data structure that manages the flow of control in a program, keeping track of the currently active function calls.

+If the called function itself calls another function, another stack frame is pushed onto the stack.

+When a function completes its execution or encounters a return statement, its stack frame is popped from the stack.

 ```cpp
 // CPP Program to demonstrate Stack Unwinding